Centre for Military, Security and Strategic Studies: Programs

+Partners

 The Centre is partners with the University of Calgary School of Public Policy and the Canadian Defence and Foreign Affairs Institute.
 CMSS also has a collaborative relationship with the University of Calgary's Institute for Security, Privacy and Information Assurance (ISPIA) and has an exchange program with the Helmut Schmidt University in Hamburg, Germany.
 CMSS is affiliated with the Canadian Forces, Department of National Defence, the Arctic Institute of North America, and the Calgary business community.